aissam-out/aissam-out/README.md

 I'm Aissam : Researcher, programmer and passionate about Machine/Deep Learning, currently working as Head of R&D at MonarkIT, Marrakech.

-I'm very interested in developping applications (skills/actions) for voice assistants, namely Amazon's Alexa and Google Assistant.
+I'm TensorFlow Developer Certified, and I'm very interested in developping applications (skills/actions) for voice assistants, namely Amazon's Alexa and Google Assistant.

-I use Python, Python and Python ..
+I use Python.

 You can find me on twitter : [@aissam_out](https://twitter.com/aissam_out)